 When looking at photographs, the first thing your eyes notice is sharpness, followed by brightness and then warmth.
 But there are degrees of sharpness and depending on how images are captured some may be sharper than others.

-One of the biggest advantages digital imaging has over film photography is the many ways that you can sharpen images.
-Most image editing programs, contain a Sharpen command that typically works by raising the contrast of adjacent or edge pixels but sometimes this technique increases sharpness at the expense of contrast.
+One of the advantages digital imaging has over film photography is the many ways that you can sharpen images.
+Most image editing programs, contain a Sharpen command that works by raising the contrast of adjacent or edge pixels but sometimes this technique increases sharpness at the expense of contrast.
 Some photographs can handle additional contrast before loosing highlight detail, while others can’t.